theglossy1/freeradius3-genie/README.md

 # FreeRADIUS3 Genie
-Sonar's FreeRADIUS3 Genie is a php application to assist with the setup and configuration of FreeRADIUS 3.x using the binaries released by NetworkRadius for use with Sonar
+Sonar's FreeRADIUS3 Genie is a php application to assist with the setup and configuration of FreeRADIUS 3.x using the binaries released by NetworkRadius for use with Sonar.

+This version of FreeRADIUS Genie is geared toward Sonar version 2.
+It can be used with Sonar v1, but these instructions are for v2.

 ## Getting started